fangzhou-ye/HPC-Project/README.md

 optimized by MPI+OpenMP

 # How to run and test
-In each repository, using "make" command to compile the program.
-Testing matrix to be downloaded into somewhere and correct the "command_line" variable in runner.py to fit the path to the testing matrix. run \textmd{python runner.py}
+In each repository, using **make** command to compile the program.
+Testing matrix to be downloaded somewhere and correct the *command_line* variable in **runner.py** to fit the path to the testing matrix.
+Run \textmd{python runner.py}
 Available matrix in https://hpc.fil.cool/matrix/